Hello once again.

 You may also experience headaches, irritability, back pain, and general fatigue.
 It is an upgrade from PMS with a killer motive.

-You are probably wondering why have you never heard about this before.
-Well, the knowledge of solanine poisoning isn’t heavily researched.
+You are probably wondering why have you never heard about this before?
+Well, solanine poisoning isn’t heavily researched in the food industry, but my hope is to educate you on a few key points about it.
 There aren’t large studies on solanine and how it can affect your body.

-Now don’t get me wrong solanine is actually really helpful to these plants but when it comes to humans it may have a mixed reaction with our systems.
-Solanine protects plants from insects, it’s a natural pesticide.
+Now don’t get me wrong, solanine is actually really helpful to these plants but when it comes to humans it may have a mixed reaction with our systems.
+Solanine is a natural pesticide, protecting plants from insects that may harm them.

-If you decide to eliminate solanine from your diet then be on the lookout for where it may sneak in.
+If you have decided to eliminate solanine from your diet, then be on the lookout for where it may sneak in.
 Potato starch is used to help shredded cheese separate from each other.
 Modified food starch often has potato starch in it.
 That means your slice cheese from Kraft and just about everywhere else.
-Paprika is in mustard and you can’t have tomato or barbecue sauce anymore.
+Paprika is in mustard, mayo, and few other condiments.
 The majority of salad dressings and spices has some form of pepper in it to help the taste.
 Some of the pre-seasoned meat that you buy uses chili powder or cayenne powder.

 As always my friends, stay happy, stay healthy, and keep moving forward.